microsoft/AKS-Arc-Apps/Logging/README.md

 Create Index Pattern

-Configure the index with filebeat* using @timestamp as the Time field filter.
+Configure the index with kubernetes_cluster* using @timestamp as the Time field filter.

 Go to Discover and you can now add your custom filters like the one in the screenshot below
 ![kibana-03](images/image04.PNG)